kwilliamson34/arch-upskill/posts/system-design-1.md

    - What is the company’s technology stack?
 What existing services you might leverage to simplify the design?
    - Is this greenfield development / for a young startup or an established company with standards?
    - What are the data type / size requirements?
 Do we need characteristics like sortability?
+   - Can you give me example input and output/system behavior?
+   - Do we know we need any analytics, or observability into user or system behavior, upfront?
 2. Propose high-level design and get buy-in (10-15 min)
    - Ask for feedback on an inital blueprint
    - Suggest multiple approaches